AlexOkrepkyi/API-Superheroes/README.md

 * Man of Miracles (first mentioned in the Spawn #75) and
 * One-Above-All (first mentioned in the Fantastic Four Vol 1 511).

+There is still a lot of work to do: who's the most powerful among different genders, species etc., however that is smth to be implemented somewhat later.